containers/podman/docs/source/markdown/podman-pod-create.1.md

 to the container with **--name** then a random string name will be generated for it.
 The name is useful any place you need to identify a pod.

+Note: resource limit related flags work by setting the limits explicitly in the pod's cgroup which by default, is the cgroup parent for all containers joining the pod.
+Containers are still delegated the ability to set their own resource limits when joining a pod meaning that if you run **podman pod create --cpus=5** you can also run **podman container create --pod=`<pod_id|pod_name>` --cpus=4** and the container will only see the smaller limit. containers do NOT get the pod level cgroup resources if they specify their own cgroup when joining a pod such as **--cgroupns=host**

 ## OPTIONS

 #### **--add-host**=*host:ip*